 Even those with prolonged symptoms can be vaccinated.
 The vaccination date should be changed if the person is in a very poor condition, the examination has not been completed yet or the symptoms have suddenly worsened.

-It is not possible for people to choose which brand or type of vaccine is given to them.
 The National Advisory Committee on Vaccines has given recommendations on allocating the vaccines to different groups.
 The person receiving the vaccine or their doctor cannot choose a specific brand or type, but the vaccine used will be chosen according to the recommendations made by the National Advisory Committee on Vaccines.

 Starting May 3, 2021, people who turn 65 this year and older may choose to take an mRNA vaccine (by BioNTech-Pfizer or Moderna) used in their municipality instead of the AstraZeneca vaccine.
 Check your municipality’s website on COVID-19 vaccinations for more detailed information on how to choose the type of vaccine.
 Links to the municipalities’ websites are listed here (LINKKI).